Wonnarua: Language

 The origin of the Wonnarua language is unclear; however, linguists group closely related dialects together under the description "language of the Hunter River/Lake Macquarie" (HRLM).
 That term denotes the geographical location of the closely related dialects rather than the name of the language group.
 The area extends from north of the Hawkesbury–MacDonald River (HMR) language and south of the Lower North Coast language (LNC).
 Exact geographical locations of the language groups are, at this stage, speculative.

 Country

 Their traditional territory, estimated to comprise an area extending over 2000 mi2, spreads from the Upper Hunter River above Maitland, west to the Great Dividing Range, towards Wollombi.
 The Wonnarua were bounded to the north by the Geawegal people, to the north–east by the Worimi peoples, to the south east by the Awabakal people, to the south by the Darkinung and to the west by the Wiradjuri people.
 The Wonnarua also had trade and ceremonial links with the Kamilaroi people.

 People

-The Wonnarua, at the beginning of contact with whites, are estimated to have numbered around 500.
+The Wonnarua, at the beginning of contact with Europeans, are estimated to have numbered around 500.

 The Gringai were a clan of the Worimi, whose traditional lands are in the Dungog area.